 It is notable that the A7 III offers wifi support, while the A99 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Sony A99 (unlike the A7 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the A99 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the A99 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A99 was succeeded by the Sony A99 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A7 III Manual (free pdf) or the online Sony A99 Manual.
+In contrast, the A99 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the A99 was succeeded by the Sony A99.
+Further information on the features and operation of the A7 III and A99 can be found, respectively, in the Sony A7 III Manual (free pdf) or the online Sony A99 Manual.

 So how do things add up?
 Is there a clear favorite between the Sony A7 III and the Sony A99?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better image quality: Scores markedly higher (7 points) in the DXO overall assessment.

 - More dynamic range: Captures a larger spectrum of light and dark details (0.7 EV of extra DR).